Spray Painting Efficiency Training (STAR & NESHAP)

-- How much money and materials did Woodfold of Forest Grove, Oregon save using the STAR program?
-Read the Woodfold Case Study.
+- PPRC’s work with Woodfold of Forest Grove, Oregon.
+Read the Woodfold Case Study

 “The state-of-the-art equipment and training have enhanced the training our instructors provide by creating parameters that are more exacting and easier to identify and measure than the common ‘eye and feel’ method.
 The industry will benefit greatly as the students enter industry using more efficient methods.
 STAR not only saves considerable cost, but it also expands the awareness and concern for the environment by saving precious resources.”

 – Karen Johnson, Dean for Trade and Industry, Renton Technical College